What is Hypnobirthing? We asked Rotunda midwife Nadia Arthurs

 We never know what’s going to happen in labour.
 One important thing to remember is you can’t control the situation but you can control your reaction."

-Women attending the Rotunda hospital can take hypnobirthing classes with Nadia where they can develop the skills to help them power through labour.
-Haven't never taken these classes myself I wondered what advice Nadia would give an expectant mum thinking of signing up for the course.
+Women attending the Rotunda hospital can take hypnobirthing classes with Nadia, where they can develop the skills to help them power through labour.
+Having never taken these classes myself, I wondered what advice Nadia would give an expectant mum thinking of signing up for the course.

-"It’s important to have your birth partner whether it's your husband, mum or a friend, be at the classes with you.
+"It’s important to have your birth partner whether it's your husband, mum or a friend, help you with it.
 It means they will know how to help you during labour.